 Using a key or suitable screwdriver, turn the child lock in the rear door to the horizontal position.
-The green LED will go out.
 The door cannot be opened from the inside.
 For deactivation turn the child lock to the vertical position.

 Doors

 Rear doors

 Take care of other persons when getting in or out at the front and rear simultaneously.